CSC422/git-fundamentals-esomar/README.md

 ## :octocat: Understanding the GitHub flow

 The GitHub flow is a lightweight workflow that allows you to experiment and collaborate on your projects easily, without the risk of losing your previous work.
+By creating a branch, you create a space to work without affecting the default branch.
+Additionally, you give collaborators a chance to review your work.

 ### Repositories